-Brazilian Jiu-Jitsu and Judo in Japan plus my methods of keeping fit and healthy.
+My personal blog about training Brazilian Jiu-Jitsu in Japan plus stuff about diet and keeping fit and healthy.

 Friday, 19 September 2014